guilhermelaranja/simple_bash_queue/README.md

 ```

 - Adding a message to a queue
-...Here the first param is the name of the queue and second parameter is the message itself.
+Here the first param is the name of the queue and second parameter is the message itself.
-...So you can already see this queue is not intended to be used for anything too complex, remember the message is a filename.
+So you can already see this queue is not intended to be used for anything too complex, remember the message is a filename.
 ```
 guilherme.laranja@swordfishII:~/simple_bash_queue$ qadd "my_first_queue" "this is the message" Added "this is the message" to "my_first_queue"